2023 VML Innovation Awards call for entries

 - Adaptability to other communities

-Award-winning projects typically demonstrate innovative ways of delivering services, addressing community needs, or significantly improving an existing services.
+Award-winning projects typically demonstrate innovative ways of delivering services, addressing community needs, or significantly improving an existing service.

 Many projects relate to more than one category.
 When deciding what category best fits your project, consider the primary goal of the project and which components of the project demonstrate the greatest innovation.

-Localities may submit only one entry in each of the eight following categories (i.e., a maximum of eight submissions total per locality):
+Localities may submit only one entry in each of the seven following categories (i.e., a maximum of seven submissions total per locality):

-Includes building healthy community environments through active lifestyle programs, nutrition education and improving access to healthier food choices..
+Community Health: Includes building healthy community environments through active lifestyle programs, nutrition education and improving access to healthier food choices.

-Includes the process of identifying, assessing and controlling threats to a locality’s capital, earnings, information technology, and data.
+Risk Management: Includes the process of identifying, assessing, and controlling threats to a locality’s capital, earnings, information technology, and data.
 This can include, but is not limited to, investments in risk management and diversification of risk management strategies used to mitigate threats.

 Rules for entering